hamzamutluay/Omitted-Variable-Bias-R-Codes/README.md

-# A Monte Carlo Study with R codes-Inconsistent and biased estimator
+# A Monte Carlo Study with R codeS

 ---
 ```